Earth observation: Trends

-The quality and quantity of Earth observations continue to mount rapidly.
-In addition to the ongoing launch of new remote-sensing satellites, increasingly sophisticated in situ instruments located on the ground, on balloons and airplanes, and in rivers, lakes and oceans, are generating increasingly comprehensive, nearly real-time observations.
+The ongoing launch of new remote-sensing satellites, in situ instruments located on the ground, as well as those on balloons and airplanes, and in rivers, lakes and oceans, have increased the availability and frequency of comprehensive and nearly real-time observations.

-In 2017 Earth observation have become increasingly technologically sophisticated.
+Starting from 2017, Earth observation have become increasingly technologically sophisticated.
 It has also become more important due to the dramatic impact that modern human civilization is having on the world and the need to minimize negative effects (e.g. geohazards), along with the opportunities such observation provides to improve social and economic well-being.